Address DHS CDM Phase 2 for Credentials and Authentication

 Congress established the Department of Homeland Security (DHS) Continuous Diagnostics and Mitigation (CDM) program to provide pre-evaluated, risk-based, and cost-effective cybersecurity and more efficiently allocate cybersecurity resources.
 The CDM program helps protect government IT networks from cybersecurity threats and enhances risk-based decision making.

-Centrify Server Suite is the selected solution for CDM Phase 2 CRED that ensures all federal agency associates only have access to servers, applications or network resources based on their unique role and responsibility within their organization.
+Centrify Infrastructure Services is the selected solution for CDM Phase 2 CRED that ensures all federal agency associates only have access to servers, applications or network resources based on their unique role and responsibility within their organization.

 Centrify Server Suite for Phase 2 CRED